JessicaDuft/CS499-Capstone/README.md

 <br/>
 [**DATA STRUCTURE AND ALGORITHM ENHANCEMENT**](https://github.com/JessicaDuft/Data_Structure_Enhancement)
 <br/>
-Created an MVC route so that "Rooms" loads dynamically, added new endpoints /rooms, /sortUp, /sortDown and added a "Sort by Rate" feature on the /rooms page.
+Created an MVC route so that "Rooms" loads dynamically on the customer facing Express web page, added new endpoints /rooms, /sortUp, /sortDown and added a "Sort by Rate" feature on the /rooms page.
 <br/>
 Demonstrates Back End Development skills